 - Combine social interaction with an activity.
 It could be a physical activity like walking together or a fitness class, or it could be something like a book club or a play.
 Ask someone to try a brain-challenging game together.
 Enjoy yourself while you positively impact your brain health.

 We know that healthy eating can reduce the risk of heart disease, stroke and diabetes.
-Since these conditions are risk factors for dementia, we can also say that another benefit of a good diet is good brain health.
+These conditions are risk factors for dementia.

 Healthy dietary choices not only improve your general health, in the long-term nutritious food helps maintain brain function and fight cognitive decline.